ibarrond/Pyfhel/.github/ISSUE_TEMPLATE/features.md

 ---
 name: Features
 about: How can I do this or that with Pyfhel?
+DO NOT USE FOR ERRORS
 title: How to [feature]?
 labels: Functionality
 assignees: ''